cpfaff/befdata/README.md

 rails server
 ```

+Afterwards you can use your browser and add `localhost:3000` in the address
-And pointing your browser to localhost:3000 you should see your very own
+bar.
+There you should find your very own befdata instance.
+You can login with
-befdata instance.
-You can login with the username "Admin" and the password
-"test".
-You should change it in your profile.
+the username "Admin" and the password "test".
+You should change that password
+in the profile of the user.